• Skip to primary navigation

 Prepare the soffrito:

-Heat 2 tbsp of olive oil and fry the onion until translucent; add chorizo and cubed pepper (not the slices).
+Heat 2 tablespoon of olive oil and fry the onion until translucent; add chorizo and cubed pepper (not the slices).
 Continue frying for 1 minute.

 Note: It’s best to make the soffrito in the same pan you will use for the oven (it saves dirty dishes); however, if using a tray, make the soffrito in a frying pan and transfer it to the tray later.